dnstock/realty-backend/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License - see the [LICENSE](LICENSE) file for details.